Updated May 6, 2026

 Caregivers

-• Parents, guardians or caregivers of a child age 13 or younger
+• Parents, guardians or caretaker relatives or family caregivers for a child 13 or younger

-• Parents, guardians or caregivers of a person of any age with a disability
+• Parents, guardians or caretaker relatives or family caregivers responsible for caring for a person of any age who has a disability

 Living situation

-• People who are in jail, prison, or other correctional facility now or in the past 3 months
+• People living in a jail, prison or some halfway houses, now or in the past 3 months

 Pregnancy

-• Current qualified Health First Colorado or CHP+ members who are pregnant or were pregnant in the last 12 months
+• Current Health First Colorado members who were pregnant within the last 12 months, or are currently pregnant

 Medical conditions

-• A person in treatment for or in rehab for mental health or substance use disorder
+• People enrolled in treatment or rehab for a mental health or substance use disorder

-• People who are enrolled in or qualify for Medicare
+• People who qualify or are enrolled in Medicare

 Population

-• Foster youth or former foster youth age 0 to 26
+• Former foster youth age 19 to 26

 How to complete the work requirements if they apply to you

-You can comply with work requirements by either completing 80 hours of approved activities or earning at least $580 from paid work.
+You can comply with work requirements by either completing 80 hours of approved activities or earning at least $580 from paid work or a combination of these.

 • earned at least $580, or

-• spent at least 80 hours working, going to school, job training, participating in a work program, volunteering, or a combination of these activities
+• spent at least 80 hours working, going to school, participating in a work program, volunteering, or a combination of these activities

-• Current members who are renewing, for at least 1 of the months within their 6-month renewal period, will need to show they
+• Current members who are renewing: In at least 1 calendar month since their last renewal deadline, will need to show they

 • earned at least $580 or

-• spent at least 80 hours, going to school, job training, participating in a work program, volunteering, or a combination of these activities
+• spent at least 80 hours, going to school, participating in a work program, volunteering, or a combination of these activities

-What activities count towards meeting the work requirement
+What activities count towards complying with the work requirement

 Complete 80 hours of one (or a mix) of the following activities: